scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 8 Hours

 You attempt to force a creature in range to obey a given command or simple task.
 This spell automatically fails if the creature cannot be charmed, does not speak your language, or would harm the creature.
 The command can be no more than one sentence, and must be reasonable.
-For example, commanding a commoner to kill a dragon or hurt their friends will fail, but asking a peasant to buy you a drink will work.
+For example, commanding a commoner to kill a dragon or hurt their friends will fail, but asking a peasant to buy you a drink wont.

-Make a spellcasting roll against the targets willpower, on success they must complete the command to the best of their abilities.
+Make a spellcasting roll against the creatures willpower save.
+On success they must complete the command to the best of their abilities.
 The spell ends when they have completed their task or they take damage.
-Creatures don't immediately know they have been commanded, but do remember their actions.
+Creatures don't immediately know they were under the spells effects, but do remember their actions.

 Add an enhanced die for every level cast above 2nd.